dotlineX/skovde-blog/content/posts/day-5/index.md

 # Bidding Adieu to Skövde's School Adventure

-## A Crisp, Sunny Morning
+## A Snowy Spring Morning

 And so, we arrived at the grand finale of our school project week in Skövde, Sweden.
-It was a typical Swedish spring morning - chilly but not too harsh.
-The sun was already up, casting a soft, golden light over the town.
+It was a typical Swedish spring morning - chilly and actually, quite snowy.
+The sun was hiding, letting the snowflakes take center stage, creating a grey but mesmerizing morning scene.

 ## The Last Day of the Project